CorpGlory/grafana-graph-panel/README.md

 # After you fork

-Sorry, but it`s common for Grafana plugins make directives which collides with each other.
+Sorry, but it's common for Grafana plugins make directives which collides with each other.
 It comes from AngularJS.
 Use `ctrl+f` to find params ic source code.

 * Change in `plugin.json` id from `graph-panel-template-panel` to `something-else-graph-panel`